Man who disarmed Waffle House shooter hailed by lawmakers

 An attorney listed as Reinking's lawyer did not immediately respond to an email seeking comment.

-Reinking, 29, is charged with four counts of criminal homicide.
-Police say he opened fire outside the restaurant with an AR-15 rifle and then stormed the restaurant, wearing only a green jacket.
-Four other people were wounded in the shooting.

-Reinking escaped on foot from the restaurant and shed his only item of clothing.
-By the time he was captured in the woods nearby, police had searched his apartment, and found the key fob to a stolen BMW they had recovered in the parking lot days earlier.
+After the shooting, authorities say Reinking escaped on foot from the restaurant and shed his only item of clothing.
+By the time he was captured in the woods nearby, police had searched his apartment and found the key fob to a stolen BMW they had recovered in the parking lot days earlier.
 The BMW theft had not initially been tied to Reinking.

+Police seized multiple items from his apartment including: a Remington rifle with a magazine, cartridges for different calibers of guns, two rifle scopes and gun cleaning equipment.
+Police also found three books on patents in the apartment, along with a sketchbook, two iPhones and a number of pieces of computer equipment, court records show.

 Nashville Police Department Lt.
 Carlos Lara told reporters Reinking was arrested Monday after detectives were tipped to the suspect's presence by some construction workers.
 He carried a black backpack with a silver semi-automatic weapon and .45-caliber ammunition.